radio-crestin/bibleshow-presentation-mobile-app/README.md

 ## Server Component

-The application requires the Bible Amvon Server to be running for verse synchronization.
+The application requires the BibleShow Presentation Server to be running for verse synchronization.
 See the `server/README.md` for server setup instructions.